Da1sypetals/Shuiyuan-Detox/README.md

 ## Requirements
 - Tampermonkey browser extension
 - Access to shuiyuan.sjtu.edu.cn : You need a Jaccount to access the forum.
+If you don't have one, don't even try.
+Stepping into the forum is like drowning into hell.